msfjarvis/msfjarvis.dev/content/posts/deploying-hugo-sites-with-github-actions.md

 +++
 categories = ["hugo", "github-actions"] date = 2019-12-04
-description = "GitHub Actions are awesome!
+summary = "GitHub Actions are awesome!
 Learn how to use it for continuous delivery of your static sites." slug = "deploying-hugo-sites-with-github-actions" socialImage = "uploads/actions_social.webp" tags = ["static sites"]